Moro National Liberation Front: Leadership and splits

 The MNLF was the leading organization among Moro separatists for about two decades beginning from the 1970s.
-However, discontent on Nur Misuari's leadership caused the group to unravel especially after the 1996 peace agreement.
-Integration of former rebels in the society was also a factor in the weakening.
-At the present there are multiple competing factions.
-For instance, Hadja Bainon Karon's faction supported peace deal in 2012, after Nur Misuari had criticized it.
+Several splinter groups have emerged, including Abu Sayyaf, and the Moro Islamic Liberation Front (MILF).
+Within the organisation, several competing factions have emerged in support and in opposition of founding chairman Nur Misuari.
+These include, the MNLF Executive Council of 15, established in 2001 in opposition of Misuari, a faction led by Muslimin Sema, who refused to partake in the Zamboanga City Siege and a faction led by Hadja Bainon Karon, who supported the 2012 peace deal, while Misuari had criticized it.

 There was also a case of defections of Moro Islamic Liberation Front (MILF) fighters to MNLF.
-As of 14 August 2015, the current chairman of the group is uncertain and the sources, including Organisation of Islamic Cooperation and Philippine Government, disagree.
-Nur Misuari still has support among some of the factions.
+As of 14 August 2015, the current chairman of the group is contested and the sources, including Organisation of Islamic Cooperation and Philippine Government, disagree.

-Many splits followed tribal affiliation.
 United Nations Security Council report stated in 2010 that the splinter groups Moro Islamic Liberation Front and Abu Sayyaf recruit and use child soldiers in the conflict.

-Peace talks
+Peace Agreements

-Libyan and Muammar Gaddafi's mediation resulted in the Tripoli Agreement on December 23, 1976.
-It would have established an autonomous region and given Moros influence on foreign policy, military, education, courts, and finances.
-Areas such as Basilan, Palawan and Sulu would have been included in the autonomous region.
-The plans failed due to president Ferdinand Marcos' decision to hold a referendum on each area that was to be included in the autonomous region.
-Most of the regions did not have a Muslim majority.
+Libyan and Muammar Gaddafi's mediation resulted in the signing of the Tripoli Agreement on December 23, 1976.
+The agreement aimed to establish an autonomous region for Ethnic-Muslim Filipinos.
+The agreement failed shortly after signing due to President Ferdinand Marcos' decision to create two autonomous regions instead of only one, which consisted of only 10 of the 13 provinces agreed upon in the Tripoli Agreement.
+A referendum was held on each province to be included in the autonomous region.
+Decades after the government's resettlement of un-landed settlers in Moro Ancestral Lands in Mindanao, the Moros became the minority in their own homeland.
 The referendums however did influence Autonomous Region in Muslim Mindanao by creating its predecessors.
 MNLF decided to continue armed struggle.

 The MNLF shifted from demands of full independence to autonomy in the 1980s.
 In 1986 a ceasefire and attempts to have a peace agreement were made, but they failed.

 Autonomous Region in Muslim Mindanao was established in 1989, despite opposition from the MNLF.

-OIC, Libya and Indonesia mediated peace talks which were restarted in 1992.
-Statements of Understanding and Interim Agreements were made between 1992 and 1996.
-Jakarta Peace Agreement was signed in 1996.

-Tensions between the Philippine Government and the MNLF have been fueled by mineral wealth sharing, problems of implementing the peace agreement and the Nur Misuari faction's ongoing opposition of the peace agreement.